Two fiery, uncompromising men—John the Baptist and Jesus– invite us into the Kingdom of God, the Kingdom within us (Luke 17:21).

 What I Don’t Do

-1) I don’t cook.
-At all.
+1) I barely cook.
 I have never learned to.
-Fortunately for me, I am an erratic cook.
+I am an hit-or-miss cook.
 And a messy one.
 Fortunately, for me, too, my husband Roy is an excellent cook.

 2) I don’t clean.
 At all.
 We do have a splendid cleaner, and have weekly four hour cleans.

 3) I don’t enter stores!!
 Roy buys groceries.
 I buy clothes, books, and everything else I need online.
-And I shop on a definitely-needed basis (except for books), not even looking at catalogues or websites unless I am looking for something definite.
+And I shop on a definitely-needed basis (except for books), refusing to look at catalogues or websites unless I am looking for something definite.
 No frivolous shopping any more.
-I resist buying new clothes, and try to wear out every day clothes before buying more.
+I strictly limit the new clothes I buy, and try to wear out or give away the clothes I have before buying more.

 4) I don’t volunteer at my children’s schools.
 At all.
 I did some when Zoe was little for the joy it gave her, but I did not enjoy the experience, and would rather relate to my kids one-on-one.